 Tips: 1.
 Employ techniques that are proven to work.
 If you feel you could use some inspiration for your title tag, go to Content Analysis -> Page Audit, click on Keywords in title, and switch to the Competitors tab to see how your 10 top-ranking rivals optimize their titles so you can borrow some of their tried and tested tactics.
 In this tab, you'll see stats like keyword count, keyword density, TF-IDF scores, and total word count in your competitors' titles, as well as the exact wording of their title tags.
 You'll also find competitor averages for these values as well as the min and max total word count, keyword count and density among your rivals.

 2. Place keywords at the beginning of your title when you can.
 The closer your target keyword is to the beginning of your title tag, the more keyword-relevant your page will be considered by search engines.
 Try to always start your title with your keywords to emphasize their importance.

 3. Mention your location in the title to help local SEO.
 If relevant, include the name of your town or state in your title tag to show search engines which geo-specific searches your listing is most relevant to.

 Just like the title tag, meta description is an important indication to search engines of what the page is about.
 Meta descriptions are often used as preview snippets for sites' listings in search results — so for pages with no meta descriptions, the snippet will include the content picked by search engines, which may be unclear and unappealing to searchers.

 Tips: Use tailor-made advice on writing meta descriptions.
-If you feel like you could use a couple of examples of meta descriptions that work in your niche, go to Content Analysis -> Page Audit and switch between the Competitors and Recommendation tabs to see how your top 10 rivals optimize their meta description tags, and get specific guidelines on writing yours.
+If you feel like you could use a couple of examples of meta descriptions that work in your niche, go to Content Analysis -> Page Audit and switch between the Competitors and Details tabs to see how your top 10 rivals optimize their meta description tags, and get specific guidelines on writing yours.

 Step 4: Create your killer content (and don't forget the keywords!)